c-koster/semantic-search/readme.md

 First, the data manipulation library that I used (pandas) holds all its data in memory, wwhich means that it will break if I add too many more rows.
 We would need to switch to a library which works on big data.
 I've heard that [Spark](https://spark.apache.org/) and [Dask](https://dask.org/) have pandas APIs so it would take little work to switch over.

-Second, my preprocessing step is very slow (about 800it/s).
-This is because the nltk POS tagger takes a long time to label everything.
-This could be run in parallel or swapped out for a newer tool.
+Second, my preprocessing step is very slow (about 800it/s). which is because the NLTK POS tagger takes a long time to label each word.
+Solutions couldd involve running this taskh in parallel or swapping out for a quicker POS tagger.